Noctropolis: Legacy

 In 2015 Night Dive Studios acquired the rights of the game and was able to recover the source code from the original developer.
 The game's assembly code was ported with the help of the original developer to C++ to port the game to modern platforms.
-On 3 September 2015, the Enhanced Edition was released on Steam, on 21 January 2016 followed a release on the DRM-free distributor GOG.com.
+On 3 September 2015, the enhanced port was released on Steam, on 21 January 2016 followed a release on the DRM-free distributor GOG.com.
 The remastered game features full compatibility with contemporary computers, a remastered soundtrack, improved keyboard/mouse support with rebindable keys/buttons and several bug fixes, and removed dead-end situations that would render the game unwinnable.
-On 27 October 2017, Linux and macOS versions of the Enhanced Edition were released.

-Gamers who pirated a copy of this version of Noctropolis will see their character imprisoned on the game over screen instead of the standard animations.
+Night Dive Studios released Linux and macOS versions of its port on 27 October 2017.
+Players who pirated a copy of this version of Noctropolis will see their character imprisoned on the game over screen instead of the standard animations.